Scientific Name

 Etymology

-The varietal epithet "nevadensis (nev-uh-DEN-sis)" means "of or from Nevada" and refers to Nevada, a state in the Western region of the United States, the natural habitat of this variety.
+The varietal epithet "nevadensis (nev-uh-DEN-sis)" means "of or from Nevada" and refers to Nevada, a state in the Western region of the United States where this variety occurs naturally.

 How to Grow and Care for Agave utahensis var. nevadensis